tsmoreau/docs/docs/wp-and-research/privacy.md

 the privacy contract to verify.
 Anonymous send obfuscates transaction sender and receiver, and hides transaction amounts.

-* The user can decide to de-anonymize her private TOMO by withdrawing all or part of her funds from the privacy contract to the user’s public wallet.
+* The user can decide to de-anonymize her private TAO by withdrawing all or part of her funds from the privacy contract to the user’s public wallet.
 The withdrawing amount is visible on the chain but the remaining funds of the user held in the privacy contract is always hidden.

-### Transaction fee and TomoZ integration
+### Transaction fee and TaoZ integration

-TomoP utilizes TomoZ - the core protocol of TomoChain allowing gasless transactions in a decentralized way to anonymize `msg.sender` in anonymous send transactions to the privacy smart contract.
+TaoP utilizes TaoZ - the core protocol of Tao allowing gasless transactions in a decentralized way to anonymize `msg.sender` in anonymous send transactions to the privacy smart contract.
-TomoZ integration is very important to TomoP because of the way that it does not require an account to hold TOMO to make a transaction.
+TaoZ integration is very important to TaoP because of the way that it does not require an account to hold TAO to make a transaction.

 For example, when `Alice` wants to make an anonymous send transaction to the privacy contract, if `Alice` uses her private key to sign the transaction, every one would know that `Alice` is making a private transaction,